hackle/blog-rust/raw/state-monad.md

 ->  (Name       -> (GState -> (DoubleGreeting, GState)))
 ```

+Oh well, I exaggerate.
+It's simply a routine transformation: currying + partial application.
+And by "partial application" I really just mean adding `()`.

-I am making a big fuss about it, but really, it's simply the result of currying + adding `()`.
-I am leaving out the updates to the implementation of `composeS` as an exercise for the readers.
+(Also I am leaving out the updates to the implementation of `composeS` as an exercise for the reader.)

-What's interesting - A pattern is winking at us, if we quint a bit: `a -> (s -> (b, s))`!
-This is the generalised form of the last type,
+As simple as the "stunt" is, it does surface something interesting - A pattern is winking at us, if we quint a bit: `a -> (s -> (b, s))`.
+Try to find it yourself!

+With this finding, we can generalise the last type to,

 ```haskell
     (a -> (s -> (b, s)))